 We also really liked the small ball at the base of the vacuum head of the V6, which makes the V6 an extremely agile vacuum that swivels easily, with the minimum effort put in.

 Dyson V6 Battery Life

-The V6 will run for about 20 minutes, as long as you don’t use the motorised cleaner head tool.
+The V6 will run for about 20 minutes of powerful cleaning, as long as you don’t use the motorised cleaner head tool.

 On the maximum power mode, the battery life on the V6 will drop down to about 6 minutes.